Mike Ford (rugby)

-Mike A. Ford (born 18 November 1965) is an English rugby union coach, and former professional rugby league footballer.
-He was named as the director of rugby for Dallas Griffins in Major League Rugby, which is planned to begin in 2020.
-In March 2019 he joined Leicester Tigers as a temporary assistant coach for the remainder of the 2018–2019 Premiership Rugby season.
+Mike A. Ford (born 18 November 1965) is an English rugby union coach and rugby league footballer.
+He is currently the managing director of Oldham Roughyeds.

 Background

 Ford was born in Oldham, Lancashire, England.
 He was a pupil at Saddleworth School in Uppermill, Greater Manchester, from 1976 to 1981, where he was taught, and coached by Phil Larder.
 Larder later recommended Ford to Ireland when Larder was defence coach of England.

-Three of his sons play rugby union – George plays for Leicester Tigers, and England, and Joe for Yorkshire Carnegie.
-His youngest son Jacob was the attack coach for Loughborough Students before being named as head coach for Westcliff Rugby Club In August 2019.
+Three of his sons play rugby union – George plays for Sale Sharks, and England.
+Joe is head coach of Doncaster Knights and his youngest son Jacob was the attack coach for Loughborough Students before being named as head coach for Westcliff Rugby Club In August 2019.